B.A. English, University of California Los Angeles

 Handiwork, Slope Editions.
 2012.

 Between Page and Screen, in collaboration with Brad Bouse.
-Siglio Press.
-2012.
+SpringGun Press.
+2016.

 Tonal Saw, The Song Cave.
 2010.

+Borsuk, Amaranth, Kate Durbin, and Ian Hatcher.
 “Abra: Expanding Artists’ Books Into the Digital Realm.”
-With Kate Durbin and Ian Hatcher.
 Gramma: Journal of Theory and Criticism 22, “Digital Literary Production and the Humanities,” Tatiani Rapatzikou and Philip Leonard, Eds.
-Forthcoming.
+Winter, 2017.